emrekgn/spring-cloud-config-server-docker/README.md

 # JRE 25
 docker build --build-arg JAVA_VERSION=25 -t config-server:25 .

+# expose/run on port 9090
+docker build --build-arg SERVER_PORT=9090 -t config-server:21-9090 .
 ```

 Under the hood a multi-stage build runs Maven with the matching Temurin JDK and copies the resulting fat jar into the corresponding Temurin Alpine JRE image, keeping things as slim as possible.
 During the build we also update the `java.version` property inside the Maven project so that the compiler always targets the numeric Java release (e.g. `21`).
-Keep the `JAVA_VERSION` argument to one of the supported major LTS releases.
+Keep `JAVA_VERSION` to one of the supported major LTS releases, and when overriding `SERVER_PORT` make sure the value matches the port mapping you intend to publish.

 ## Run